Home Senior Products 5 Great Garden Seats for Easier Gardening

 5) Deluxe Garden Rocker Rolling Work Seat

 You’ve seen the Willy Wonka garden seat, now get ready for the Star Trek garden seat.
 That’s exactly where this garden seat looks like it belongs.
-Each of the four wheels is conical-shaped, meaning you can not only roll along the garden with this, but it is possible to lean while you’re using this chair as well.
+Each of the four wheels is conical-shaped, meaning you can not only roll along the grass and garden with this, but it is possible to lean while you’re using this chair as well.

 Deluxe Garden Rocker Rolling Work Seat with Comfort Cushion and Patented Rocking Wheels Stool Cart |Made in USA | Model GB1321